Last update 28 August 2023Diplomatic missions

 Official passport: visa not required

-Embassy of the Republic of Bulgaria to Egypt
+Embassy of the Republic of Bulgaria in the Arab Republic of Egypt

 Address: 6, El Malek El Afdal Str.
 Zamalek, Cairo, Egypt